Should You Divorce or Get a Legal Separation Decree In South Dakota?

 There are two types of divorce cases, the contested and the uncontested cases.

-For this divorce case, both parties get along and agree on mutual matters pertaining to dissolution of their marriages.
+For this divorce case, both parties get along and agree on mutual matters pertaining to dissolution of their marriage.
 The benefits of uncontested divorce cases include:

-Savings – these divorces save loads of money as you don’t have to argue over different matters for a long time.
+Savings – these divorces save money as you don’t have to argue over different matters for a long time.

-It is less stressful as there few hardships around the processes.
+It is less stressful as there are few hardships around the processes.

 If both parties fail to agree on their separation and parting ways, they will have to go for a contested divorce.
 These contested divorces are held in family law courts because the couple has to come to a mutual agreement on child custody issues, visitation, alimony, and property division.
 The process is exhausting, and the back and forth between the lawyers result in a lengthy court process that is emotionally and financially draining.